Demolition or Removal

 - If you suspect hazardous material is part of the project, you should contact Health and Safety at Work (Work Safe group of MBIE), to find out more about safely disposing of the material.

 - If the building was built in between 1940 – 1990 there is a high probability that it has asbestos.
 New regulations, Health and Safety at Work (Asbestos) Regulations 2016, now require that before demolition work begins that the owner obtains an asbestos clearance certificate.
 For more about this read the page on asbestos.

 Required steps for Re-siting or Relocating a Building onto a Property

-A building must NOT be re-sited (or relocated) under any circumstances until the following steps are completed.
+A building must NOT under any circumstances be re-sited (or relocated) onto a property until the following steps are completed.
 Note that steps 2 and 3 can be undertaken at the same time:

 - A Building Inspection Report is obtained (if required by your local Council).
 See next section for more information.

 - A Resource Consent has been obtained (if required by your local Council).
 If a Resource Consent is required, it will need to be granted, and certain conditions met BEFORE the building is moved onto the property.

 - The Council’s District Plan may also require the external appearance of re-sited buildings to be reinstated to a reasonable standard.